gabrielorce/311_predictions/README.md

 # 311_predictions

 This project is the model creation of a prediction model from the NYC 311 data to predict whether a complaint will be resolved within 7 days.
+For this the chosen alorithm is XGBoost.

 This is the capstone project for the Datatalks MLOps course.